alwinpaul111/Retail-Intelligence-Platform/README.md

   `/model/comparison`, `/health`.
 Deployed on Render from `Dockerfile.api`.
 - **Docker**:- separate images for API and dashboard, orchestrated via `docker-compose.yml`
-- **Streamlit Community Cloud**: dashboard deployed directly from this repo (`dashboard/app.py`), auto-redeploys on every push to `main`, and makes real HTTP calls to the live Render API for its "Live Forecast" demo
+- **Streamlit Community Cloud**:- dashboard deployed directly from this repo (`dashboard/app.py`), auto-redeploys on every push to `main`, and makes real HTTP calls to the live Render API for its "Live Forecast" demo
 - **Render**: API deployed from `Dockerfile.api`, also auto-redeploys on push